patrick-kidger/patdb/README.md

 ### To open a debugger 'post mortem', after an error hits the top level:

-When running a file: `python -m patdb foo.py`.
-When running a script: `python -m patdb -c "import foo; foo.bar()"`.
-When running interactively: call `breakpoint()` after the error has returned you to the REPL.
-(Assuming you've set the environment variable as above.)
+When running interactively: call `patdb.debug()` after the error has returned you to the REPL.
+(Or `breakpoint()` if you've set the environment variable as above.)
+When running code in a file: `python -m patdb foo.py`.
+When running code on the command line: `python -m patdb -c "import foo; foo.problematic_function()"`.

 ## Commands